Peckmore/Journey/README.md

 </div>

-Initially, flowcharts appear a strong match for the requirements of the project, effective at conveying both a starting point and a natural chronology.
+Initially flowcharts appear a strong match for the requirements of the project, effective at conveying both a starting point and a natural chronology.
 However, we find that flowcharts present nodes in the "present tense"; that is, as a series of _decisions_ (diamond shaped nodes), showing choices a user _can_ make, and their possible outcomes, _processes_ and _terminals_ (rectangular and rounded rectangular nodes respectively).

 This means that flowcharts are more suited to showing a process that can be followed, with the user making choices at each step, rather than showing a record of choices already made.
 In the case of **Journey**, we are not looking to show possible decisions, as decisions are simply the available links on each page, and so we find that _flowcharts_ are also not the appropriate visualisation for this project.